Odotocodot/Flow.Launcher.Plugin.OneNote/Readme.md

 # OneNote for Flow Launcher

-A OneNote plugin for the [Flow launcher](https://github.com/Flow-Launcher/Flow.Launcher).
+A OneNote plugin for the [Flow launcher](https://github.com/Flow-Launcher/Flow.Launcher).\
+Allowing for searching your OneNote pages on your deivce as well as shortcuts for creating new ones.\

 ![demo](doc/demo.gif)